School transport for reception to year 11 children

 • 3 miles for children aged over eight

-• where the route to the catchment or nearest school is not safe to walk accompanied by a responsible adult
+• where the route to the nearest school is not safe to walk accompanied by a responsible adult

 Free school transport is available to eligible pupils from the start of reception year until the end of year 11.